Today we’re tackling a question from a reader:

 Dear Work at Home Woman,

 Years ago, my aunt assembled Christmas crackers for money.
-I would love to supplement my income by doing piecework or making toys at home.
-Is this a legitimate way to make money from home?
+I would love to supplement my income by doing the same sort of piecework or making toys at home.
+Is this still a legitimate way to make money from home?

 Sounds easy, right?

-In my research, the one thing that really stood out was how difficult these products were to make, not to mention the hours expended aren’t worth the pay.
-In fact, one company boasts that it only takes 5 minutes to create an item, but upon further investigation, many people claimed it took 30 minutes or more to make one bracelet.
+In my research, the one thing that stood out was how difficult these products were to make, not to mention the hours expended aren’t worth the pay.
+One company boasts that it only takes five minutes to create an item, but upon further investigation, many people claimed it took 30 minutes or more to make one bracelet.
 While there is going to be a learning curve with any new endeavor — these types of opportunities negatively use up your time, money, and crafting supplies, leaving you with little to no profit.

-Whenever I look at any work-at-home company — I perform a Google search, as well as I check reviews on the Ripoff Report, the WAHM.com forum, and the Better Business Bureau website.
+Whenever I research work-at-home companies, I perform a Google search, as well as check out reviews on sites like Glassdoor.com, WAHM.com, and the Better Business Bureau.
 These sites are unbiased and allow real consumer testimonials, so you can get the low down on what’s legit.
-And when I looked at these companies the reviews were overwhelmingly negative.
+And when I looked at these opportunities, the reviews were overwhelmingly negative.
 Even the Federal Trade Commission warns people to stay away from this scam saying:

-So back to your original question, can you make money with assembly jobs?
-I wouldn’t get involved with a work-at-home crafting or assembly job.
+So, back to your original question, can you make money with assembly jobs?
+I wouldn’t get involved with these opportunities.
 There are too many red flags and not a substantial market for these sorts of products.
-If you’re interested in making money by crafting items from home, consider these options …
+If you’re interested in making money by crafting items from home, consider these options.

 This page includes some referral links.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.